citysciencelab/cut-storytelling-tool/doc/browserTest.md

->Browser testing
+>Browser testing with Selenium WebDriver

 [TOC]

-# Browser testing with Selenium WebDriver

-## Install browser test drivers (WebDrivers)
+# Install browser test drivers (WebDrivers)

    To locally run the browser tests, drivers have to be installed on your system.
 At least *chromedriver* should be installed, but you may also install further drivers for test automation.
 (Hint: For Firefox, the name of the WebDriver is *geckodriver*.)